monkeytypegame/monkeytype/CONTRIBUTING_ADVANCED.md

    - In the Firebase console, go to `Authentication > Sign-in method`
    - Click on `Email/Password`, enable it, and save
-   - Click on `Google`, add a support email and save
+   - Click on `Google`, add a support email, and save

 1. Generate a Firebase Admin private key (optional, only needed if you want to work on the backend)